Ben Shapiro: 2004–2021: Author

-Breitbart News
+2012–2016: Breitbart News

-In 2012, Shapiro became editor-at-large of Breitbart News, a website founded by Andrew Breitbart.
-After Brietbart fell under the leadership of Steve Bannon, Shapiro attempted to distance himself from Bannon due to fear of ending up on his bad side.
+In 2012, Shapiro became editor-at-large of Breitbart News, a right-wing website founded by Andrew Breitbart.
+After Breitbart came under the leadership of Steve Bannon, Shapiro attempted to distance himself from him.

-On February 7, 2013, Shapiro published an article citing unspecified Senate sources who said that a group named "Friends of Hamas" was among foreign contributors to the political campaign of Chuck Hagel, a former U.S. Senator awaiting confirmation as Secretary of Defense as a nominee of President Barack Obama, but weeks later Slate reporter David Weigel reported there was no evidence such a group existed.
+On February 7, 2013, Shapiro published an article claiming Senate sources indicated a group called "Friends of Hamas" was a foreign contributor to Chuck Hagel's Senate confirmation campaign for US Secretary of Defense.
+However, weeks later, Slate reporter David Weigel reported that there was no evidence of such a group's existence.
 Shapiro told Weigel that the story he published was "the entirety of the information [he] had."
-Shapiro later expressed regret over publishing the story..
+Shapiro later expressed regret over publishing the story.

 In March 2016, Shapiro resigned from his position as editor-at-large of Breitbart News following what he characterized as the website's lack of support for reporter Michelle Fields in response to her alleged assault by Corey Lewandowski, Donald Trump's former campaign manager, in spite of video and eyewitness evidence of the assault.
-In his resignation statement, Shapiro stated that "Steve Bannon is a bully," Donald Trump is a bully, and that Bannon had "shaped the company into Trump's personal Pravda."
-After Shapiro's departure, Breitbart published a piece, falsely attributed to Shapiro's father's pseudonym, saying "Ben Shapiro betrays loyal Breitbart readers in pursuit of Fox News contributorship," which Breitbart later deleted.
+In his resignation statement, Shapiro stated, "Steve Bannon is a bully, and has sold out [the late Breitbart.com founder] Andrew Breitbart's mission in order to back another bully, Donald Trump; he has shaped the company into Trump's personal Pravda".
+After Shapiro's departure, Breitbart published a piece, falsely attributed to Shapiro's father's pseudonym, saying, "Ben Shapiro betrays loyal Breitbart readers in pursuit of Fox News contributorship", which Breitbart later deleted.
 Despite being critical of Bannon, Shapiro defended Bannon when he was accused of antisemitism.

-Other media activities

-On October 7, 2013, Shapiro and business partner Jeremy Boreing co-founded TruthRevolt, a U.S. media watchdog and activism website, in association with the David Horowitz Freedom Center.
-TruthRevolt ceased operations in March 2018.